FFindakly/Angular-To-Do-List/README.md

 - **Basic structure of Angular**
 - **How to create components**
 - **CLI shortcuts**
+    - As a short cut to create a component through the CLI, use the command: ng g c ComponentName
+    - To create a component through the CLI and locate it directly inside a specific folder, use the command: ng generate component FolderName/ComponentName
 - **Implementing the Input decorator**
 - **Implemented the [setClass] attribute for Dynamic Styling Classes binding**
     - The [setClass]="function()"attribute is used to manipulate the applied styling classes on a specific component.